surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 By enabling the field calculate on raw the calculation are applied directly on the retrieved value of the fields, initially before pivot or grouping are applied.

 >For example : consider the below image in which we are adding number 2 to sum_ORDERVALUE and retrieve data by enabling calculate on raw  and by disabling calculate on raw.
-Both the data varies as one shows the calculation done to raw data and last column values represent the data without enabling calculate on raw.
+Both the data varies as one shows the calculation done to raw data and last column values the calculation applied on grouped values by disabling .
 ```
 bi.add(${ROOT.BI_DELIVERYREPORT.sum_ORDERVALUE} ,2)
 ```